qammarkhurshid/elba-security/docs/recipes/refreshing-token.md

 );
 ```

-## Plan the first token refreshing
+## Schedule the first token refresh

 As mentioned previously, the Inngest function that refreshes the access token is designed to call itself, creating a loop.
 To initiate this loop, the integration needs to send a first event when acquiring the access token for the first time.